sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

                 description "time of the event";
             }

+            leaf event_sender {
+                type string
+                description "Sender name; Multiple senders could be using same source.";
+            }
             leaf event_index {
                 type uint64
-                description "A running index per source; This can be used by receiver to detect any message lost";
+                description "A running index per source per sender; This can be used by receiver to detect any message lost";
             }

             leaf ip {